dturvene/finite-state-machine/rust_ai/README.md

 the generated code and the left pane is a High Level Description (HLD) of the code.

+For the "prompt engineering" methodology I loosely followed [Claude Prompt Engineering](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/overview).
+In retrospect I should have followed the recommendations more;
+I think it would have produced more appealing results.
+Lesson learned!

 One issue I faced with the [Claude AI]() free version was hitting a daily limit on `free messages` when I entered too many prompts and prompt replys.
 I avoided this by hand-editting the code, but several times I hit the usage token